jnozzi/cocoadev.com/markdown/DeterminingOSVersion.md

 **Cocoa Code for Gestalt**

 ----
-Here is a bit of simple code to use Gestalt in an General/NSApplication category method, that is backwards and forwards compatible from 10.0 on.
+Here is a bit of simple code to use Gestalt in an NSApplication category method, that is backwards and forwards compatible from 10.0 on.

  #import <Cocoa/Cocoa.h>

- @interface General/NSApplication (General/SystemVersion)
+ @interface NSApplication (SystemVersion)

  - (void)getSystemVersionMajor:(unsigned *)major
                          minor:(unsigned *)minor